 The fabric is then finished and subsequently heated mechanically.
-This has two advantages: due to the heating, the wrap is beautifully soft and cuddly – and also less likely to shrink during washing.
-Now, the fabric is woven and cut to the appropriate length.
-Each Kokadi sling has double-fringed selvage (self-finished edge) in order to reach a sufficient stability when worn.
+This has two advantages: due to the heating, the wrap is beautifully soft and cuddly and it is also less likely to shrink during washing.
+Next, the fabric is woven and cut to the appropriate length.
+Each Kokadi sling has double-fringed selvage (a self-finished edge) to provide extra stability when worn.
 The center is marked on each wrap with a top and bottom kokadi label.
 The width is 70 cm (≈ 27.5 in).
-This provides a secure grip even for older children.
+This provides a secure carry even for older children.
 The long sides end in diagonal slants.
 This helps in knot tying.
-Your Kokadi wrap can support a weight of approximately 100 kg (≈ 220 lbs).
+Your kokadi wrap can support a weight of approximately 100 kg (≈ 220 lbs).

-Avant garde weave
+avant garde weave

-The Avant garde slings are pure fashion! - and, because of the fine woven structure, they offer security and coziness for your child.
-The towels are thin woven, incredibly grippy and stable, but at the same time soft and very easy to wrap with.
-Making bigger kids and newborns equally comfortable and protected.
+The kokadi avant garde line represents a new type of sling design: striking and exceptionally unique, these wraps embellish mamas and papas because the avant garde designs are pure fashion!
+Because of the fine woven structure, they offer the security and coziness for your child that you've come to expect from kokadi.
+The wraps are thin, but incredibly grippy and stable, and still soft and very easy to wrap with.
+Bigger kids and newborns are equally comfortable and safe in them.

 Cotton is a plant and belongs to the genus of the mallow family.
-From the hair of the cotton fiber the seed is obtained.
 It is a natural fiber.
-This cotton fiber is spun into threads and yarns.
+The hair of the cotton fiber is obtained from the seed and then spun into threads and yarns.
 Our cotton is organic and hand-picked.

 Cashmere is a very soft and fine natural fiber.
 This is derived from the undercoat of the cashmere goat.
 It is one of the most valuable and most expensive natural fibers.
 Cashmere is very warm and light.
 The fibers are spun into fine yarns.